 For more than 700 years, the Razzouk family has been tattooing religious pilgrims – first in Egypt and since the 18th century in Jerusalem.
 The Razzouk Tattoo shop is currently run by the 27th generation of the family.

 Wooden block stamps (the oldest one is 500 years old) are used to create significant tattoos for customers of all ages, races and nationalities.
 From American soldiers to 92-year-old women, many find that a tattoo is a great way to mark a life change or reconfirm a faith commitment.

 8. Meet the Ultra-Orthodox Jews of Jerusalem

-What’s the deal with those big fuzzy hats and the tassles hanging out of men’s shirts?
+What’s the deal with those big fuzzy hats and the tassels hanging out of men’s shirts?
 In this tour, you’ll join an ultra-Orthodox Jew in a neighborhood not often frequented by tourists.
 You’ll learn about the customs of this religious group and you’re free to ask any questions about their culture.
-From marriage, the role of women, education and military service, your guide will answer any and all questions!
+From marriage, the role of women, education, and military service, your guide will answer any and all questions!